mundorfd/LMS-HTML/training_IDs_Canvas_HTML/UnderstandingInlineStyling.md

-# An introduction to HTML and inline styling
+# An introduction to HTML and Canvas inline styling

+## Working Subtitles

+- _Like writing stage directions into every line_
+- _When best practices meet reality_
+- _Canvas won’t let us have nice things—so here we are._
+- _The 'we told you not to' guide to Canvas styling._
+- _It’s only weird if it doesn't work_
+- _Because sometimes you just gotta do what you gotta do._

-A a theater production as a metaphor of **HTML, CSS, and JavaScript**:
+A theater production as a metaphor for **HTML, CSS, and JavaScript**:

 - **HTML** is the script: it defines the structure and content of the play, specifying what scenes exist and what characters will say.
-- **CSS** is the set design and costumes: it determines how everything looks, from the colors and textures of the backdrop to the outfits of the characters.
+- **CSS** is the set design and costumes: it determines how everything looks, from the colors and textures of the backdrop to the characters' outfits.
-- **JavaScript** is the director: it adds the dynamic actions and interactivity, deciding how the characters move, respond, or react during the performance.
+- **JavaScript** is the director: it adds dynamic actions and interactivity, deciding how the characters move, respond, or react during the performance.

 Together, they create a complete and engaging show.